-It was very sad to hear about the passing of Sir Bruce Forsyth last week, but what a legacy he left behind.
+It's nearly a year since the passing of Sir Bruce Forsyth last week, and what a legacy he left behind.
 He was the TV favourite, whose career spanned an incredible 75 years in show business, with hits such as Play Your Cards Right, The Generation Game, and of course Strictly Come Dancing.

 I’ve always felt Sir Bruce was an incredible role model for any performer, and having just re-read his biography (published in 2001), I believe there’s so much we can all learn from his incredible life in showbusiness.

 Here are just some of his enduring qualities, which I think made him the master of all round entertainment with some quotes from some of the people he worked with over his long career.